 Supported and administered internal company infrastructure.

-Some tasks I’ve done that time:
+Some tasks that I’ve done:

 Got extensive dev experience with Symbian OS system environment and development tools.